-The source files for the program don't all need to be in the same directory; the -i (page 131) option can be used to add directories to the search path (see The search path (page 131)).
+The source files for the program don't all need to be in the same directory; the -i (page 137) option can be used to add directories to the search path (see The search path (page 137)).

--j(N)
+-j[(n)]

 Perform compilation in parallel when possible.
 GHC will use up to $\langle N \rangle$ threads during compilation.
+If N is omitted, then it defaults to the number of processors.
 Note that compilation of a module may not begin until its dependencies have been built.